julianlam/feps/fep/ef61/fep-ef61.md

 ### WebFinger addresses

-WebFinger address of a portable actor can be obtained by the reverse discovery algorithm described in section 2.2 of [ActivityPub and WebFinger](WebFinger) report, but instead of taking the hostname from the identifier, it MUST be taken from the first gateway in actor's `gateways` array.
+WebFinger address of a portable actor can be obtained by the reverse discovery algorithm described in section 2.2 of [ActivityPub and WebFinger][WebFinger] report, but instead of taking the hostname from the identifier, it MUST be taken from the first gateway in actor's `gateways` array.

 ## Discussion